Relativistic Bethe-Salpeter study of OZI-rule allowed strong decays: determination of total width of $h_{c}(2P)$ and

-Thus, we have established a relativistic method for calculating OZI rule-allowed strong decays based on the BS equation and the screened Cornell potential.
-This approach does not rely on the strength parameter $\gamma$ for light quark pair production from the vacuum, apart from the potential model parameters.
-Consequently, this method allows us to estimate the parameter $\gamma$ in the $^3P_0$ model.
+where $q_{_{1\perp}} =q_{_{\perp}}-\frac{m_{11}}{m_{11}+m_{12}}P_{_{1\perp}}$ and $q_{_{2\perp}} =q_{_{\perp}}+\frac{m_{22}}{m_{21}+m_{22}}P_{_{2\perp}}$.
+Thus, we have established a relativistic method for calculating OZI rule-allowed strong decays based on the BS equation and the screened Cornell potential. {This approach does not treat the strength of light quark pair production as an independent fitting parameter $\gamma$.
+Instead, the decay amplitude depends on the vertex function $\eta_{P}(q_{\perp})$, which is fully determined by the interaction kernel of the BS equation.
+As a result, the effective $^{3}P_{0}$ coupling is not arbitrary, but originates from the same dynamics that govern the hadron spectrum.
+This allows us to estimate the parameter $\gamma$ in the $^{3}P_{0}$ model, since the same interaction kernel is employed for both the decay and the spectrum.}